 Recommendation: Position-Based for Most eCommerce Stores and ALL that Sell Expensive Items

 The position-based attribution model is my go-to model these days.
 Most of the clients in SavvyRevenue choose us for our ability to scale Google Ads accounts beyond where they are today.

 In order to do that we’ve recognized the value of driving traffic that eventually contributes to a sale rather than just driving sales.

 The difference between the two situations is subtle, but important for growing ecommerce stores with PPC.
 When your tracking attributes value on the first time somebody visits your store then you feed your remarketing, you feed your branding, you feed the amount of people that know you offer this product on the market.

 All subsequent times you appear in the SERPs will be influenced by the fact that the visitor had already visited your site once before.
 For me and my methodology, this is powerful.
 Especially, as you take into account the increased CTR and Conversion Rate from RLSA.

-If you ever think there is an unfair advantage in Google AdWords, then it’s your competitors doing this.
+If you ever think there is an unfair advantage in Google Ads, then it’s your competitors doing this.
 We catch the buyer early in the funnel and add him to our remarketing lists.